flashhhhh/AWS-Workshop-1/content/4-DataStorage/4.1-updateiamrole/_index.md

 pre : " <b> 4.1 </b> "
 ---

-For our EC2 instances to be able to send session logs to the S3 bucket, we will need to update the IAM Role assigned to the EC2 instance by adding a policy that allows access to S3.
+For our Lambda function to be able to access data in RDS instance and send to S3 bucket, we will need to update the IAM Role assigned to lambda function by adding a policy that allows access to RDS and S3.

+Since our Lambda function is inside a private VPC, we will need attach a policy allowing our lambda function to access to EC2 instance too.

 #### Update IAM Role